 Room coverage

 Levoit Vital 100 has a room coverage of 300 square feet, which makes it suitable for even larger rooms.
 CADR (clean air delivery rate) rating is 130 cfm, which is good.
 A quick manual CADR calculation supports this number, so the device really is capable of effectively covering rooms of up to 300 square feet.
 Quite a few manufacturers inflate CADR a bit sadly, as it is one of the major selling points of air purifiers – I am happy to say that Levoit is not among these.
 While this specific model has not been AHAM verified, you can still trust that the information Levoit provides is legit.
-The air change rate (ACH) is 4x, which means that Vital 100 can change the air four times in a span of one hour – this is slightly above average.
+Air change rate (ACH) is 4x, which means that Vital 100 can change the air four times in a span of one hour – this is slightly above average.

-On the other hand, the Core 300 model is recommended for rooms of up to 215 square feet.
+On the other hand, Core 300 model is recommended for rooms of up to 215 square feet.
 Levoit is quite known for making CADR their USP (unique selling point) as their models have good numbers, with many being Energy Star certified.
 So this specific number came as a little bit of a surprise to me, seeing how low the recommended room coverage is.
 The CADR rating is 140 cfm for dust, 145 cfm for smoke, and 141 cfm for pollen.
 These are some great numbers, verified by AHAM – this means that they are completely reliable, which is excellent information!
 The fan is an improvement over older Levoit models and allows for up to 5 air changes (ACH) per hour – this is quite above average.

-While the suggested room coverage is bigger for the Vital 100, Core 300 makes up for it in terms of a higher CADR rating and an exceptional 5 ACH, the highest of all current Levoit air purifiers.
+While the suggested room coverage is bigger for the Vital 100, Core 300 makes up for it in terms of higher CADR rating and an exceptional 5 ACH, the highest of all current Levoit air purifiers.
 For larger rooms, Vital 100 is more suitable than Levoit Core 300.
-I would definitely pick Core 300 for any smaller or medium-sized room, especially if you have any types of allergies, as a higher ACH number helps would help you more in that case.
+I would definitely pick Core 300 for any smaller or medium-sized room, and especially if you have any types of allergies, as a higher ACH number helps would help you more in that case.

 Noise levels